prwitt/azure-demos/kubernetes/README.md

 # Azure Kubernetes Services (AKS) Demo

 In this tutorial, you will learn how to deploy a Kubernetes Cluster utilizing Azure Kubernetes Services (AKS).
-The followin steps will help you to accomplish the following:
+The following steps will help you to accomplish the following:

 * Configure AKS via Azure CLI
 * Deploy a Managed Kubernetes cluster